w3f/polkadot-wiki/docs/general/polkadot-uc.md

 We mentioned how the instantaneous Coretime rental targets 100% usage, and how bulk Coretime is sold on a monthly basis maximizing agility and letting the market figuring out the best solution for applications.

-The new vision of Polkadot will also make the ecosystem more agile and allow applications to tweak how often they produce blocks based on their needs.
-An application can decide for example between the following strategies strategies:
+The new vision of Polkadot will make the ecosystem even more agile and allow applications to tweak how often they produce blocks based on their needs.

-- Share: sharing cores with other applications and having blocks avery 18 seconds, for example
-- Compress: combine multiple application blocks in the same relay chain core to reduce latency but increased bandwidth for the fixed price of opening and closing a block
-- Combine: buying Coretime on additional cores on the instantaneous market and send multiple blocks to multiple cores at the same time slot to reduce latency from 12 seconds to 6 seconds, or even lower than that.
-- Do nothing: do not buy Coretime when there is a period with no need for block production

-[Cumulus](../build/build-parachains.md#cumulus) will make sure that Coretime sales are adequately utilized and optimized in an automatic fashion.

-## Core Usage
+## Core Usage in Polkadot 1.0

-To allow Coretime to be shared and combined, cores need to be split Strided Sliced

-### Long-term Core Usage

-The figure below shows the core usage for Polkadot 1.0, where the y-axis is time and each row represents a core.
+The figure below shows the core usage for Polkadot 1.0, where the horizontal axis is time and each row represents a core.
 Different colors show five different parachains, each one using one core (i.e. one parachain one core formula).

 ![core-usage-dumb](../assets/core-usage-dumb.png)